-Just days after Fruh confirmed the Mercedes C-Class All-Terrain, TopElectricSUV.com presents an exclusive rendering to preview its expected styling following the theme of the E-Class All-Terrain and guidance from spy media.
-The more versatile 2022 Mercedes C-Class Estate/T-Modell gets an exclusive dark green paint that blends with nature, apt for adventure trips and camping which the All-Terrain is designed for.
+TopElectricSUV.com has presented an exclusive rendering to preview the Mercedes C-Class All-Terrain’s expected styling following the theme of the E-Class All-Terrain and guidance from spy media.
+The more versatile 2022 Mercedes C-Class Estate/T-Modell gets an exclusive dark green paint that blends with nature, apt for adventure trips and camping, which would be the main purposes the All-Terrain would serve.

 For Europe, the Mercedes C-Class All-Terrain would be a practical alternative to the C-Class Wagon, promising the ruggedness and the capability to do some light off-roading.
 In the United States, it could be the closest customers would come to owning the Estate version of the mid-size luxury car.
 An off-road chassis and a different set of tires that can withstand more ‘torture’ and provide proper grip off the road would be a part of the package.